Breath is the simple key to more satisfaction in your sex life.

-Breath is the foundation of any tantric practice, any meditation practice, any yogic practice.
-Conscious connection to the breath (noticing how you are breathing and where you are breathing in your body) is like an automatic switch for the nervous system to relax and slow down.
+It is the foundation of any tantric practice, any meditation practice, any yogic practice.
+Conscious connection to the breath (noticing how you are breathing and where you are breathing in your body) is like an automatic switch for your nervous system to relax and slow down.
 Just take a moment now to notice your breath: is it shallow and up in your chest, perhaps you were even holding your breath without realising?
 Does your chest feel tight or open, are your shoulders and back hunched?

 Have you ever noticed how your voice becomes restricted or strained when you are feeling emotional – scared, angry, hurt, sad?
 In these times we cut off from the body, breathing short and shallow so that the emotion does not overwhelm us.

 Your breathing is unique: it is the only function that can be performed consciously as well as unconsciously, and it can be completely voluntary or involuntary.
 Breathing is the bridge between mind and body, the connection between consciousness and unconsciousness.
 It is the key to health and wellness, a function we can learn to regulate and develop in order to improve our physical, mental and spiritual well-being (Weil, 2012).

 When you begin to consciously connect with your breath and breathe slower and deeper, recruiting the diaphragm and expanding from the belly rather than contracting muscles in the neck and upper ribs, you can actually shift your brain activity from functional Beta waves into the more relaxed Alpha state.
 When we combine this with soft, sensual touch and connection to our sexual energy during a tantric massage session the chattering thoughts of the mind tend to quieten down and we begin to hear and feel the quieter, subtler sounds of the body.